3mdeb/news-and-ideas/blog/content/post/2023-08-21-twpm-testing.md

 after booting.
 The other signal, `SERIRQ`, is used to generate an interrupt for host on one of the configured events.
-TPM is able to work without it (although Linux kernel generates a warning), and it can generate enough electromagnetic noise that other lines' signal quality may drop.
+TPM is able to work without it (although Linux kernel generates a warning), and it can generate enough electromagnetic noise that signal quality of other lines may drop.
+We don't test if those interrupts work yet, so there is no need to have `SERIRQ` connected.

 On the subject of noise, it is important to keep wires as short as possible.
 `LCLK` and `LAD` next to each other is almost always bound to result in read